stevavoliajvar/stop_cloudflare/PEOPLE.md

+"Would we tolerate NBC or Netflix airing racist ads?
+Nope.
+Would it be censorship if they refused to air such ads?
+Nope.
+Then why do we tolerate protecting and delivering content for racist websites? 🤔 Sell your $NET - send a message to RacistInChief!" by [phyzonloop](https://twitter.com/phyzonloop/status/1275956834189393922)

+"This is futile, trust me.
+If you find who's hosting, you contact the host.
+The host takes them down.
+They move to another host, which is easy to do.
+They're still hiding behind Cloudflare, so you can't find out who the new host is.
+Rinse.
+Repeat.
+RacistInChief" by [phyzonloop](https://twitter.com/phyzonloop/status/1275943066042535936)

+"Cloudflare doesn't have the power to censor.
+But can choose who they do business with.
+CF terminating a client doesn't censor.
+A website can exist / operate without Cloudflare, so the censorship excuse is a lame fallacy.
+You can't be against racism but still support racists." by [phyzonloop](https://twitter.com/phyzonloop/status/1275941222360788993)

+"Any eta on when your site will be back online?
+I wanted to check out the macOS VM guide you posted on Reddit but the site just gives a Cloudflare error." by [holothegreatt](https://twitter.com/holothegreatt/status/1275865295001776128)

+"Notion の Windows アプリが、OAuth のコールバック返したあと空白になる現象がずっと続いている。アンインストールしてもダメ。勘弁しちくりー。Error Details 見ると Tokyo の Cloudflare が 504 吐いてる?" by [s_t_a_k](https://twitter.com/s_t_a_k/status/1275763898201681922)

+"I get WarezBB is experiencing a Critical Error debug page for awhile now except when it was down all the way with 522 cloudflare message.
+I deleted cookies and stuff.
+Still no go.
+What am I doing wrong?
+Using Win10 all up to date and Chrome up to date.
+Please Help?!?!?!
+Thanks!" by [goupdog](https://twitter.com/goupdog/status/1275689997044236288)

+"Registration is currently broken—looks like a issue (error 1020).
+Ray ID: 5a8121be68340d9e" by [joeyfigaro](https://twitter.com/joeyfigaro/status/1275534385136238593)

 "are Racists They have clients like chimpmania.com and tightroperecords.com for clients.
 Actions are louder than hashtags.
 They profit from racism." by [phyzonloop](https://twitter.com/phyzonloop/status/1275563267696590848)

 "How can you be a pawn for Cloudflare when they support and protect hate speech sites that hurt your cause?
 Cloudflare chooses to PROFIT from websites that spread hate toward LGBTQIA+.
 Ask them to explain their hypocrisy. is RacistInChief" by [phyzonloop](https://twitter.com/phyzonloop/status/1275562891127775235)